Exactlywb/HashTable/README.md

 }
 ```

-It is a simple function which just calls for two other's.
+It is a simple function which just calls for the other two functions.
 One of them, _the CRC32 hash_ function, has already been optimized and the other one, _the NodeInit_ function, is slow mainly due to memory allocation.
 After a long fight between angel and demon on my shoulders I decided that I'm not a superman.
 That's why I won't try to speed up _the calloc_ function.

 But I can try to implement the trick.
 It's known that working with memory always needs much time due to many reasons, but we'll win time by allocating large pieces of memory!
 Let's look at our function _the BuildDictionary_: